 TRAIN-ASAP (Training and Research Aimed at Novel Antibacterial Solutions in Animals and People) was a Marie Curie Initial Training Network funded under the 7th Framework Program of the European Commission.

 TRAIN-ASAP addressed the lack of effective antibacterial drugs againt resistant bacteria which poses a serious threat to human health and has a huge economical consequences to the healthcare system.

 The project was dedicated to the scientific and professional training of 14 early-stage researchers with the aim to develop novel antibacterial solutions for humans and animals.
 The consortium included 9 academic institutions, 8 private enterprises and 2 national research centers representing 10 countries.

 EvoTAR (Evolution and Transfer of Antibiotic Resistance), was a project co funded by the European Commission.

 Its objective was to study the evolution and spread of antibiotic resistance.
-EvoTAR aimed to characterize the resistome by investigating the interaction between resistant and non-resistant bacteria from the human microbiota and the interrelations of the human resistome with environmental, animal and food reservoirs of resistance genes.
+EvoTAR aimed to characterize the resistome by investigating the interaction between resistant and non-resistant bacteria from the human microbiome and the interrelations of the human resistome with environmental, animal and food reservoirs of resistance genes.

 EvoTAR was a 4-year project (2011-2015), during which Da Volterra had the unique opportunity to partner with scientific leaders investigating the complexity of the microbiota, developed in the MetaHIT European program, to study the evolution of the flora when submitted to antibiotic treatments with and without DAV132.